-The Dulles Corridor Enterprise Fund Capital Improvement Program funds Dulles Corridor Capital Improvements related to the Toll Road, its ancillary ramps and interchanges, the Metrorail Project, and other corridor improvements.
-The Capital Improvement Program is funded from bond proceeds, Federal Transit Administration grants, and contributions from Fairfax County and the Commonwealth of Virginia (Commonwealth).
+• The Dulles Corridor Enterprise Fund Capital Improvement Program funds Dulles Corridor Capital Improvements related to the Toll Road, its ancillary ramps and interchanges, the Metrorail Project, and other corridor improvements.
+The Capital Improvement Program is funded from bond proceeds, Federal Transit Administration grants, and contributions from Fairfax County, Loudoun County, the Commonwealth of Virginia (Commonwealth) and the Airports Authority.
 The 2015 new program authorization for a five-year plan is \$44.3 million for other corridor improvements.